Muenster Cheese vs Roquefort Cheese

 Milk Type and Treatment

-Muenster Cheese is made with cow milk.
-Roquefort Cheese is made with sheep milk that is typically raw.
+Muenster Cheese is made with cow milk that is typically pasteurized.
+Roquefort Cheese is made with sheep milk that is typically unpasteurized.

 Composition and Texture